 Models

-There are slightly different lower bounds for 3 different models:
+There are slightly different lower bounds for 3 different adversary models and problems:

-Early Stopping for Consensus under Crashes with Fixed First ($ES{-}C{-}Cfix$) : Here we study early stopping for consensus where the first message sent in the round a party is crashed is fixed.
+Early Stopping for Consensus under Crashes with Fixed First ($ES{-}C{-}Cfix$) : Early stopping for consensus in protocols where the first message sent in the round a party is crashed is fixed.
 Note this models includes omission failures and also deterministic protocols that always follow the same sending order.

-Early Deciding for Uniform Consensus under Crashes with Fixed First ($ED{-}UC{-}Cfix$) : Here we study early deciding for uniform consensus in the same fault model above where the first message sent in the round a party is crashed is fixed.
+Early Deciding for Uniform Consensus under Crashes with Fixed First ($ED{-}UC{-}Cfix$) : Early deciding for uniform consensus in the same fault model above where the first message sent in the round a party is crashed is fixed.

-Early Stopping for Consensus under Crashes ($ES{-}C{-}C$) : Here we study the standard crash model where parties can decide the order of messages sent in each round (potentially as a function of its state).
+Early Stopping for Consensus under Crashes ($ES{-}C{-}C$) : The standard crash model where parties can decide the order of messages sent in each round (potentially as a function of its state).

 The $f=0$ case